disclosure: we were given a lovely goody bag in exchange for an honest review

 My son was busy being my style adviser for the day, Mummy I think these jackets would suit you.

 You see, this boy knows that his Mum is a sucker for anything with a hint of blue.
 In fact, I did try on a number of the jackets shown in this photograph.
 I would say the sizing (based on American sizes) is quite generous.
 I range from an 8-10 for tops and normally a size 10 in coats, the 10-12 size (US S) seemed a little big for me.
 So I’d be tempted to go with the 8 (US XS).

-Monkey had been really good whilst I oohed and aahed over the mens and ladies wear.
-It was only fair that we spent some time looking at the childrens wear too.
-First impression – LOVE the Lands’ End range of tops for kids.
-We saw so many tops with great, fun and education graphic designs, through in glow in the dark dinosaurs and Monkey was in his element.
+My son had been really good whilst I oohed and aahed over the men’s and ladieswear.
+It was only fair that we spent some time looking at the childrenswear too.
+The first impression – LOVE the Lands’ End range of tops for kids.
+We saw so many tops with great, fun and educational graphic designs, through in glow in the dark dinosaurs and my son was in his element.

-Lands’ End have kids wear all sorted – from wellies and sleepwear, backpacks, wonderfully warm coats and separates.
-Monkey is showing far more interest in picking his own clothes these days, and it was lovely to see him getting really animated about the collection.
+Lands’ End has kids wear all sorted – from wellies and sleepwear, backpacks, wonderfully warm coats and separates.
+My son is showing far more interest in picking his own clothes these days, and it was lovely to see him getting really animated about the collection.

-Something that really caught my attention – the range of Iron Knee jeans and trousers.
-Monkey kills all of his trousers and jeans across the knees way before he’s actually grown out of them.
+Something that really caught my attention was the range of Iron Knee jeans and trousers.
+He kills all of his trousers and jeans across the knees way before he’s actually grown out of them.
 Lands’ End offer ‘Iron Knee’:

 Reinforced with Iron Knees®: an invisible polyester patch that adds double the durability where trousers need it most

 I will certainly be trying those out in the future with my son!